JordanSum/Deploy-a-Web-App-in-AWS/README.md

 ![6-9 create pipeline](https://github.com/JordanSum/S3-Static-Website/assets/144553157/71731c2d-049e-4005-9864-f2fc9f318b4e)

 14. Navigate over to your S3 bucket and you will see a codepipline bucket created.
-Take a peak!
+Do not alter, or remove this bucket.
+Click on the bucket you choose to deploy your Github code to in step 12.

 ![6-10 create pipeline](https://github.com/JordanSum/S3-Static-Website/assets/144553157/752075da-f4cd-4dee-a079-f553d2663a22)